Heparin: Enzymatic

 The lyases cleave heparin/HS by a beta-elimination mechanism.
 This action generates an unsaturated double bond between C4 and C5 of the uronate residue.
 The C4-C5 unsaturated uronate is termed ΔUA or UA.
 It is a sensitive UV chromophore (max absorption at 232 nm) and allows the rate of an enzyme digest to be followed, as well as providing a convenient method for detecting the fragments produced by enzyme digestion.

 Chemical

 Nitrous acid can be used to chemically depolymerize heparin/HS.
 Nitrous acid can be used at pH 1.5 or a higher pH of 4.
-Under both conditions, nitrous acid affects deaminative cleavage of the chain.
+Under both conditions, nitrous acid effects deaminative cleavage of the chain.